testingisdocumenting/znai/znai-docs/documentation/snippets/json.md

 # Code References

-You can turn parts of a json into links to internal or external pages.
+You can turn parts of `JSON` into links to internal or external pages.

 :include-json: book-store.json {include: "$..book[0,1]", title: "Books", referencesPath: "references/json-references-demo.csv"}

 # Test Results

-Consider leveraging testing frameworks to extract `JSON` samples from your end points.
+Consider leveraging testing frameworks to extract `JSON` samples from your endpoints.
 Information about what assertions were made can be used to highlight points of interest.